AdsophicSolutions/AppBlocks.Autofac.Examples/src/RestAPI/README.md

 RestAPI demonstrates how to integrate AppBlocks into a REST API project.
 This project is created as a .NET Web REST API project.
 The project creates
 `WeatherForecastController` by default.
 Here, we update the controller to be injected by an implementation of the service interface `IWeatherService`. `WeatherService` implements `IWeatherService` and provides `WeatherForecast` data

+## Note
+* Add Nuget reference to `Autofac.Extensions.DependencyInjection`

 ## Source Files

 ### Program.cs
 The Main method in program.cs configures log4Net.
+We

 ### Example.cs
 The Run method creates an ApplicationContainerBuilder and initializes an Autofac lifetime scope and runs the service.